Linnore/MLCMS-EX2-GroupK/README.md

 3. "vadere-project" contains our vadere project, including scenario files, output files, and screenshots that our report used.

+4. "vadere-project-supermarket" contains the vadere project specified for the supermarket test.

-4. "pythonsrc" contains all the python codes we wrote/used in this exercises.
+5. "pythonsrc" contains all the python codes we wrote/used in this exercises.
 Especially, the "scenarioLoader" class we developed for task3 is in there.

-5. At the root of our repo, jupyter notebooks of the corresponding tasks show the workflow of our solutions.
+6. At the root of our repo, jupyter notebooks of the corresponding tasks show the workflow of our solutions.
 They worth a look if you want to check how we finish the tasks in details.

 ## Contributed by:
 Junle Li, Oliver Beck, Chengqi Zhou